yugabyte/yugabyte-db/docs/content/preview/drivers-orms/nodejs/sequelize.md

 Sequelize works with YugabyteDB because the Sequelize ORM supports PostgreSQL as a backend database, and YugabyteDB YSQL is a PostgreSQL-compatible API.
 To improve the experience and address few limitations (for example, support for `findOrCreate()` API), there is [ongoing work](https://github.com/yugabyte/yugabyte-db/issues/11683) to add support for YugabyteDB to the Sequelize ORM core package.

-Meanwhile, you can use [sequelize-yugabytedb](https://github.com/yugabyte/sequelize-yugabytedb) to build Node.js applications.
+Currently, you can use [sequelize-yugabytedb](https://github.com/yugabyte/sequelize-yugabytedb) to build Node.js applications.
 This page uses the `sequelize-yugabytedb` package to describe how to get started with Sequelize ORM for connecting to YugabyteDB.

 ## Working with domain objects